Mesothelioma Research Foundation Basics

 LUNGevity became the country’s fastest-growing charity in less than 10 years.

 LUNGevity is dedicated to improving the quality and length of life for lung cancer patients, focusing on increasing early detection, researching and funding new treatment options, and delivering support to those impacted by lung cancer.

 “Our strategic investment in both early detection and therapeutics will help people live better with lung cancer and dramatically improve on the current 19% 5-year survival rate.”

 Cancer Hope Network

-Cancer Hope Network is committed to providing free and confidential private support to anyone affected by cancer, including patients, families, friends and survivors.
-They provide emotional support and offer hope while avoiding specific treatment or health advice.
+Cancer Hope Network is committed to providing free and confidential private support to anyone affected by cancer, including patients, family members, friends, and survivors.

-The support staff at Cancer Hope Network — who all have personal experience with cancer — can answer questions, offer emotional advice, or simply listen.
+More than 400 support volunteers at Cancer Hope Network — who all have personal experience with cancer — can answer questions or simply listen.

-They can also assist with supporting your loved ones so that you can focus on your own needs in difficult times.
-You can make a gift, donate, volunteer or support the network in a number of other valuable ways.
+You can make a gift, donate, volunteer, or support the network in a number of other valuable ways.

 Asbestos Disease Awareness Organization (ADAO)

 The Asbestos Disease Awareness Organization (ADAO) was founded in 2004 and is based in Redondo Beach, California.
 The ADAO is the biggest independent nonprofit in the nation that is committed to supporting patients of asbestos-related diseases.